-The blades must be mounted in a downward cut rotation (Fig. 1).
+It is very important that the blades are mounted in a downward cut rotation (Fig. 1).
 Always use the blades vertically positioned in relation to the direction of travel (Fig. 2).

 The hydraulic hoses must be connected correctly to achieve the correct direction of rotation.
+Return hose is fitted with one way valve and usually connects to the top hose that runs along the arm.

 Drainage hose must be lead directly to the oil reservoir.
 Daily inspect all hydraulic hoses and fittings for damage or leaks.